 – By 2035, all single decker buses in inner and outer London will be purely electric or hydrogen (i.e. around 2,600 buses).

 – By 2037, all buses will be ZE.

 2. EUROPE IS LOSING CONTROL OVER ACCESS TO BATTERIES AND TECHNOLOGICAL INNOVATIONS – CHINA IS RUNNING THE SHOW BEHIND THE SCENES

 China is currently the market leader for both the production and operation of e-buses.
-In 2017, there were 385,000 ZE buses in the world, 99% of which were located in China.
-In this market, 9,500 ZE buses are deployed each week.
-By comparison, the cumulative number of e-buses in operation in Europe reached 1,202 units in 2018, less than 13% of what is rolled out in China on a weekly basis.
+In 2017, there were 385,000 electric buses in the world, 99% of which were located in China.
+In this market, 9,500 electric buses are deployed every five weeks.
+By comparison, the cumulative number of e-buses in operation in Europe reached 1,202 units in 2018, less than 13% of what is rolled out in China on a five-weekly basis.

 European manufacturers like VDL, MAN, Mercedes, Volvo and Solaris are still in their scale-up or start-up phase in relation to e-buses.
 Although the quality of e-buses built in Europe is perceived as premium, European manufacturers are possibly too late to meet a large share of the steeply increasing demand for e-buses in the coming years.
 As a result, they have a slower innovation curve compared with Chinese players, which currently cover 90% of the market in Europe4.
 China has invested heavily in the development of this alternative mode of transport: the share of e-bus sales in the country jumped from 0.6% in 2011 to 22% in 20175.